Bere Regis: Governance

 Bere Regis is in an electoral ward that bears its name and includes neighbouring Bloxworth.
 The ward population in the 2011 census was 1,945.
 The ward forms part of the parliamentary constituency of Mid Dorset and North Poole.
-Its Member of Parliament since 2015 is the Conservative Michael Tomlinson.
+Its Member of Parliament since 2024 is the Liberal Democrat Vikki Slade.

+After 2019 structural changes to local government in England, Bere Regis is part of the West Purbeck ward which elects 2 members to Dorset Council.

-Locally, Bere Regis is governed by Dorset County Council at the county level, Purbeck District Council at the district level, and Bere Regis Parish Council at the parish level.
+It is formerly governed by Purbeck District Council and Bere Regis Parish Council at the parish level.
 The parish council meets once per month.

 Geography

 Bere Regis village is sited by the side of the small Bere River or Bere Stream, a tributary of the River Piddle, where the chalk of the Dorset Downs, to the north, dips beneath newer deposits of clay, sands and gravels.
 The village is situated at the western terminus of the A31 road (Guildford – Bere Regis), where it joins the A35 (Southampton – Honiton), although both roads now bypass the village.
 The local travel hubs are Wareham railway station, 6 mi from the village, and Bournemouth Airport, 17 mi away.